Ergonomic Program Services

 The UC Davis Ergonomics Program is designed to minimize repetitive motion injuries in the workplace in compliance with Federal and State regulations.
 All requests for these services listed can be done by emailing the ergonomics department

 UC Davis Ergonomics Laboratory

-The lab is where you can test out different ergonomic equipment (chairs, tables, mice, etc.) and ask questions of a trained ergonomist.
-The ergonomics lab is located on campus at Occupational Health Department in Cowell Hall.
-Appointments last around 30-45 min where you can try out ergonomic equipment to set up your own workstation.
-An ergonomist will work with you one on one to provide ergonomic support and answer any concerns.
-The ergonomics lab can reduce unnecessary purchases and allow employees to optimize their workstation to reduce overall costs and solve ergonomic issues quickly.
+The Ergonomics Lab is where you can test out different ergonomic equipment (keyboards, mice, sit/stand retrofits, etc.) and ask questions of a trained ergonomist.
+The Ergonomics Lab is located on campus at Occupational Health Clinic in Cowell Building.
+Appointments last about 20-30 min where you can try out ergonomic equipment to set up your own workstation.
+An ergonomist will work with you one-on-one to provide ergonomic support and answer any concerns.
+The Ergonomics Lab can help to reduce unnecessary purchases and allow employees to optimize their workstation to reduce overall costs and solve ergonomic issues quickly.
 Make a reservation ahead of time to guarantee your spot.

 An ergonomic sweep is where a group requests an ergonomic evaluation for each employee in their group.
 The process involves an ergonomist spending 20-25 min with each employee in their own workstation and educating them on ergonomic principles (i.e. correct height of monitor, keyboard, mouse, chair, etc.) and the importance of micro breaks and good habits.
 Ergonomic sweeps can reduce overall costs of individual ergonomic evaluations and control ergonomic requests within the department.
 If you are a manager or a safety professional, please contact us to make an appointment.

 - Sweeps can produce large amounts of product recommendations (chairs, tables, mice, keyboards, etc.), therefore expenses may be involved and budgetary considerations should be taken.